sanskaarz/LearnJS/README.md

 }

 ### 2. for in
-Iterates/Works over the properties/keys of an object Loop running count = Number of elemets in the object
+Iterates/Works over the values of an object
+Loop running count = Number of elements in the object

   Example 1 :-